Van Kuijk Quartet

 CASTELNUOVO-TEDESCO: Guitar Quintet Op.
 143

 One of the most versatile guitarists performing today, Sean Shibe’s innovative approach to his instrument has enhanced his reputation for having “one of the most discriminating ears in the business” (Gramophone).
-He was the first guitarist ever to be selected for BBC Radio 3’s New Generation Artists scheme, to be awarded a Borletti-Buitoni Trust Fellowship, and, in 2018, to receive the Royal Philharmonic Society Award for Young Artists.
-Additional accolades include the Royal Over-Seas League First Prize and Gold Medal (2011), and a prize from Dewar Arts and the 2015 YCAT International Auditions.
+He was the first guitarist ever to be selected for BBC Radio 3’s New Generation Artists scheme, to be awarded a Borletti-Buitoni Trust Fellowship and, in 2018, to receive the Royal Philharmonic Society Award for Young Artists.
+Accolades for his recordings include two Gramophone Awards and an Opus Klassik.
+He is also the 2022 recipient of the Leonard Bernstein Award.

-A great admirer of the masterful composers of the past, Shibe is equally committed to conceiving imaginative programs of new music and commissions.
-Alongside his own transcriptions of Bach’s lute suites and seventeenth century Scottish lute manuscripts, he continues to explore, experiment, and expand the repertoire for his instrument both in the studio and on stage with the music of composers such as Daniel Kidane, David Fennessy, Sofia Gubaidulina, Thomas Ades, Shiva Feshareki, David Lang, Julia Wolfe, Sir James Macmillan, Mark Simpson, Sylvia Villa, and Freya Waley-Cohen.
+A great admirer of the masterful composers of the past, Shibe is equally committed to new music.
+Alongside his own transcriptions of Bach’s lute suites and seventeenth century Scottish lute manuscripts, he continues to explore, experiment, and expand the repertoire for his instrument with recent works by Daniel Kidane, David Fennessy, Shiva Feshareki, David Lang, Julia Wolfe, and Freya Waley-Cohen.
 New commissions include works by Thomas Adès, Helen Grime, and a new collaboration with Cassandra Miller and Dunedin Consort.

-Van Kuijk Quartet’s international accolades boast First, Best Beethoven, and Best Haydn Prizes at the 2015 Wigmore Hall International String Quartet competition; First Prize, and an Audience Award at the Trondheim International Chamber Music Competition; as well as becoming laureates of the Aix-en-Provence Festival Academy.
-They were BBC New Generation Artists from 2015-17, as well as ECHO Rising Stars for the 2017-18 season.
+Quatuor Van Kuijk’s international accolades boast First, Best Beethoven, and Best Haydn Prizes at the 2015 Wigmore Hall International String Quartet competition; First Prize, and an Audience Award at the Trondheim International Chamber Music Competition; as well as becoming laureates of the Aix-en-Provence Festival Academy.
+They were BBC New Generation Artists from 2015–17, as well as ECHO Rising Stars for the 2017–18 season.

-Recording exclusively for Alpha Classics, the ensemble’s debut recording, Mozart, was released to outstanding critical acclaim—CHOC de Classica, Diapason D'Or Decouverte.
-Following celebrated discs of Debussy, Ravel, and Schubert, they continued their ongoing exploration of Mozart with two further releases across 2020.
+Recording exclusively for Alpha Classics, the ensemble’s debut recording, Mozart, was released to outstanding critical acclaim—Choc de Classica, Diapason D’or Decouverte.
+Following celebrated discs of Debussy and Ravel, and Schubert, they continued their ongoing exploration of Mozart with two further releases across 2020.

-The Quartet was resident at ProQuartet, Paris, where they studied with members of the Alban Berg, Artemis, and Hagen quartets.
-Originally students of the Ysaye Quartet, they went on to work with Günter Pichler at the Escuela Superior de Mùsica Reina Sofia in Madrid, supported generously by the International Institute of Chamber Music, Madrid.
+Quatuor Van Kuijk was resident at ProQuartet, Paris, where they studied with members of the Alban Berg, Artemis, and Hagen quartets.
+Originally students of the Ysaÿe Quartet, they went on to work with Günter Pichler at the Escuela Superior de Música Reina Sofia in Madrid, supported generously by the International Institute of Chamber Music, Madrid.
 The Quartet is supported by Pirastro and SPEDIDAM and is grateful to Mécénat Musical Société Générale for their sponsorship.